-81.4 Line Change on Icing - When a team ices the puck from their defensive zone, they will not be permitted to make any player substitutions prior to the ensuing face-off.
-Determination of players "on the ice" will be made when the puck leaves the offending player's stick.
+81.4 Line Change on Icing - A team that is in violation of this rule shall not be permitted to make any player substitutions prior to the ensuing face-off.
+However, a team shall be permitted to make a player substitution to replace a goalkeeper who had been substituted for an extra attacker, to replace an injured player, or when a penalty has been assessed which affects the on-ice strength of either team.
+The determination of players on ice will be made when the puck leaves the offending player's stick.

 A penalty will be assessed to a team that deliberately attempts to make a change after they ice the puck from their own defending zone.
-Should either team elect to utilize their team time-out at this stoppage of play, both teams will be permitted to make a player change.
-This includes a stoppage for a commercial time-out (the team must inform the referee during the commercial time-out that they are using their team time-out to make a player change, but the duration of commercial time-out will not be extended by an additional 30 seconds)
+Should either team elect to utilize their team time-out at this stoppage team time-out to make a player change, but the duration of commercial time-out will not be extended by an additional 30 seconds)